simylein/minecraft-server/README.md

 ```
 ./setup.sh
 ```
 The Script will ask you some Questions.
-Please answer them in order for the Server to work.
+Please answer them in order for the Server to work. <br>

-Now you got two directorys.
+Now you got two directorys. <br>

-One is called ${servername} (it's the name you have chosen for your server) and one is called ${servername}-backups.
+One is called ${servername} (it's the name you have chosen for your server) and one is called ${servername}-backups. <br>
 Like you can imagine ${servername} holds your live server and ${servername}-backups stores your backups.
 ## serverstart
 Start your Server for the first time: